 Invest in Global Expansion ‘Adventures’

-I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia 1995.
+I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia in 1995.
 Many things have changed since then, but one thing hasn’t: planning is a process where managers come together, share their financial achievements and ‘battle’ for investments in ‘their’ market to secure next year’s growth.

 The only problem with that approach: If you continue to train well-developed muscles instead of underdeveloped ones, you expand around your church tower.
-You risk turning into a very unbalanced organisation – likely one of those mostly domestic-bound brands that tend to stumble.
+You risk turning into a very unbalanced organization – likely one of those mostly domestic-bound brands that tend to stumble.
 And over time, you forget how to challenge yourself and take a risk.

 Instead of making country managers fight for their investment share and having nothing left when you budget, decide upfront what amount to put aside to secure strategic market investment.
 You’ve done this for years for your infrastructure, to develop your logistics, IT and online.
 Do it for markets and international expansion too.
 So this year, instead of investing 90% in already successful countries, spend 1/4 to uplift existing markets with low market share and high potential.

 I have been studying global expansion and travelled project-wise to 40+ just in the last six years.
 I was lucky to witness many small and big best practices, and if there is one thing I have learned: focusing on international sales growth and distribution reports to judge about a local brand organization is like judging a person’s health by the kilos on the scale– you just see the volume, not the whole picture.
 You do not understand the true state of global expansion.
 Wherever you can, stop ‘sales-only’ reports, and demand smart qualitative information before.